 This document outlines some features related to the layout of Thai text used for the Thai language that may be useful background information for those reading the gap-analysis documents and issues for Thai content authors.
 It doesn't address the needs of other languages that are written in the Thai script.

 This document is an initial draft and needs thorough review by Thai experts.

 This document is pointed to by a separate document, Thai Gap Analysis, which describes gaps in support for Thai on the Web, and prioritises and describes the impact of those gaps on the user.

 Wherever an unsupported feature is indentified through the gap analysis process, the requirements for that feature need to be documented.
 This document is where those requirements are described.

 This document should contain no reference to a particular technology.
 For example, it should not say "CSS does/doesn't do such and such", and it should not describe how a technology, such as CSS, should implement the requirements.
 It is technology agnostic, so that it will be evergreen, and it simply describes how the script works.
 The gap analysis document is the appropriate place for all kinds of technology-specific information.

 Definitions for various terms used in this document can be found in this glossary.

 The document International text layout and typography index (known informally as the text layout index) points to this document and others, and provides a central location for developers and implementers to find information related to various scripts.

 The W3C also maintains a tracking system that has links to github issues in W3C repositories.
 There are separate links for (a) requests from developers to the user community for information about how scripts/languages work, (b) issues raised against a spec, and (c) browser bugs.
 For example, you can find out what information developers are currently seeking, and the resulting list can also be filtered by script.

-Thai is an abugida.
+The Thai orthography is an abugida.
 Consonant letters have an inherent vowel sound.
-Vowel-signs are attached to the consonant to produce a different vowel.
+Vowel signs are attached to the consonant to produce a different vowel.